soudev/knowledge.mine/stuff/angularjs.md

 * [Angular.js Intro.js](http://code.mendhak.com/angular-intro.js/) - AngularJS directives for intro.js

+* [[GitHub] klederson / angular-masonry-directive](https://github.com/klederson/angular-masonry-directive) - A very simple and 100% compatible masonry directive for AngularJS ... do you know how to use masonry?
+Good!
+You know how to use this

 --

 * [AngularJS Directives and The Computer Science of JavaScript | Adobe Developer Connection](http://www.adobe.com/devnet/html5/articles/angularjs-directives-and-the-computer-science-of-javascript.html)